scottsun17/AWSUbuntuSetupWithGUI/README.md

 18. Click Connect and Remote Desktop Connection will launch.
 Now type in username and password
 username: ubuntu
-password: Same Password you set in Step 4
+password: Same Password you set in Step 4 <br>
 ![msremote](https://user-images.githubusercontent.com/42085040/52395222-45172700-2a7b-11e9-9e84-b130e39b95e5.PNG)

 19. You are in the GUI!!
 Select Default Config